sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/2 - Castle.md

 "What, like an emotional vampire?"
 Snatcher asked, entering into the room from a different entrance, and promptly tanking a surprised Dust's blaster with no reaction, only remarking after the fact.
 "Already dead, kiddo.
 Good reflex though."

-"...s'mthin' like that," nodded Horror, unphased by the additional guest. "it's how they get their power."
+"...s'mthin' like that," shrugged Horror, unphased by the additional guest. "it's how they get their power."

 "huh. i mean, maybe there's something there for our guy..."
 Sans 'hmm'ed and turned toward Hat Kid, who had moved to join him.
 Out of the corner of his eyelights, he noticed Dust suddenly cock his head to one side, looking toward the doorway to what seemed to be the kitchen, speaking to... no one? "what do ya reckon, kid? moonjumper material?"

 Hattie shrugged, but nodded.
 "Going off of what we know, I could see him doing it.
 If he's trashing the multiverse though, I'm not too sure..."

-"Gotta agree," added Snatcher.
+"I have to agree with the brat," added Snatcher, floating closer.
 "He already *has* the ability to visit dreams.
 And I'm not sure what the ability to siphon emotions is going to do for him."

 "oh. you're right."
 Dust said suddenly to nobody in particular, eyes wide, and Sans and Hattie glanced at him.
 His eyes widened as the dusty skeleton approached him, eyes focused on him in... concern?
 Dust wasn't looking at his face though...